alcocer-jj/AppendIDs/README.md

 ## Author Contributions:

 Jacob R. Tucker built the initial version of the `AppendIDs` function.
 Miriam Barnum made significant improvements to the structure and performance of this function, including enabling it to be more efficiently updated and extending it to work more smoothly with dyad-year data.
 Therese Anders also contributed  revisions to the code at a variety of junctures.
 Jose J. Alcocer, Stephen Schick, and Gabriel Solis completed the work to enable the `AppendIDs` function to be released as a publicly available R package.
 Benjamin A.T.
 Graham initiated the creation of the `AppendIDs` function and guided its development throughout.
-Jose J. Alcocer (alcocer@usc.edu) is the corresponding author for this package.
+Jose J. Alcocer (alcocerj29@gmail.com) is the corresponding author for this package.

 ## Acknowledgements